Education and Public Involvement

 Managing stormwater and enhancing public safety and health not only involves monitoring and inspecting, but it also involves educating citizens on how stormwater affects them and how they affect stormwater.
 RCSH2O staff participates in a variety of outreach events annually including festivals, career days, homeowner’s meetings, and workshops.
 Staff members also use inspection and monitoring reports to develop custom outreach efforts for a specific need.

 If you’re interested in an education or outreach event with RCSH2O, please contact the Education Program Coordinator.

 Trash the Poop

 Leaving dog waste on the ground can cause more than messy shoes and dirty looks from your neighbors.
 It also has a negative impact when rain washes it into our waterways and becomes harmful to your health and your pet’s health, too!
 Pet waste contains three times more bacteria than human waste.
-When it rains, residue and bacteria from the waste is washed into our local waterways where it can cause diseases in humans and animals.
-Richland County offers free pet waste stations for neighborhoods who enroll in the Trash the Poop program.
+When it rains, residue and bacteria from the waste are washed into our local waterways where it can cause diseases in humans and animals.
+Richland County offers free pet waste stations for neighborhoods that enroll in the Trash the Poop program.
 For more information visit www.trashthepoop.com.